 Why does my personal loan account balance increase when I use my redraw?

-Your redraw forms part of your personal loan which is payable to Great Southern Bank.
-When you redraw an amount, the amount is added on to your account balance.
+Your redraw forms part of the loan amount payable to Great Southern Bank.
+Any amount you redraw is taken from your redraw balance and added to your account balance.

 For example, if your personal loan account balance is $25,000 and your redraw balance is $5,000, if you redraw $2,000, your personal loan account balance becomes $27,000 and your redraw balance becomes $3,000.